MCB419 logo

 Prof. Mark Nelson (m-nelson at illinois.edu)

-Brains are amazing information processing devices.
+Brains are amazing!
 How did brains evolve?
 How are they organized?
 What sorts of information processing principles do they implement?
-How do these principles give rise to adaptive behavior and 'intelligence'?
+How do these principles give rise to adaptive behavior and intelligence?

 This course focuses on understanding the information processing problems that organisms face in natural environments and how nervous systems have evolved to solve those problems.

-In this course, you will explore evolutionary trends and trajectories leading from simple behavior in single cells, to the emergence of nervous systems in multicellular organisms, to the sophisticated information processing capabilities of modern brains.
+We will explore evolutionary trends and trajectories leading from single-cell behavior, to the emergence of nervous systems in multicellular organisms, to the sophisticated information processing capabilities of vertebrate brains.

 From Maynard Smith & Szathmary (1995)